 Recap

 In this article, we’ve shown you how to create a box plot in Google Sheets.
-To recap, you’ll need to: (See Also: How To Filter A Column In Google Sheets)
+To recap, you’ll need to: (See Also: How To Change The Column Name On Google Sheets)

 - Select your data range